The AMC is for everyone!

 Childcare is in Student Center Hilberry F. Childcare is available only during the times listed below.
 Childcare will be closed during lunch times.
 Meals are not provided so you should plan to pick up your child for meal breaks.

-The Safety Team is on call daily through the AMC from 10:00AM - midnight.
+The Safety Team is on call daily through the AMC from 8:00AM - 2AM.

 And some good reading materials on how to support ourselves and each other when experiencing abuse or crisis: